Posted April 16, 2020

 Besides poor academic achievement, these students frequently suffer emotional and psychological consequences from their reading problems, including anxiety and low self-esteem.
 Ambitious curriculum standards and widespread use of assessments make academic life more stressful for underachieving readers and the middle and high schools’ task all the more challenging.

 To improve achievement for struggling readers in particular, secondary schools must design programs and curricula to address students’ lack of background knowledge, delayed English language development and limited success in reading.
 The best approach is a systems approach, which sets high expectations for all students and includes specialized, intensive interventions for under-prepared students.

-The model that the Consortium on Reading Excellence (CORE) has developed and successfully implemented is an “educational triage,” with well-run intensive care units for the most at-risk students, specialized care for those moderately at-risk and excellent core instruction for capable readers.
+The model that CORE, Inc. has developed and successfully implemented is an “educational triage,” with well-run intensive care units for the most at-risk students, specialized care for those moderately at-risk and excellent core instruction for capable readers.
 In our model, school systems help all teachers effectively teach an increasingly diverse population.